cockroachdb/docs/src/current/v24.1/cost-based-optimizer.md

 ### Supported join algorithms

 - `HASH`: Forces a hash join; in other words, it disables merge and lookup joins.
-A hash join is always possible, even if there are no equality columns: CockroachDB considers the nested loop join with no index a degenerate case of the hash join (i.e., a hash table with one bucket).
+A hash join is always possible, even if there are no equality columns: CockroachDB treats a nested loop join without an index as a special case of a hash join, where the hash table effectively has one bucket.

 - `MERGE`: Forces a merge join, even if it requires re-sorting both sides of the join.